Jill Odle, MS CCC-SLP, IBCLC- Owner

 - Voice Issues/Vocal Hygiene

-- Oral Motor Impairments- motor planning, dysarthria, increased tone
+- Oral Motor Impairments- motor planning, dysarthria, increased tone, etc.

 Alicia is a strong believer in using play-based and family-centered and/or team approach during pediatric speech and language therapy, where the family and therapist work together to create a supportive team, to help the child in meeting their therapy goals.
 Alicia believes in building a positive and motivating rapport to ensure that the child feels comfortable and supported, while making progress towards their goals.

-Alicia has experience in working with developing and implementing various low and high-tech alternative and augmentative communication (AAC, e.g., signing, PECS, communication boards, iPad communication applications, communication devices, etc.), to promote functional communication within the child’s environment.
+Alicia has experience in working with developing and implementing various low and high-tech alternative and augmentative communication (AAC; e.g., signing, communication boards, iPad communication applications, communication devices, etc.), to promote functional communication within the child’s environment.

 Adult Speech and Language: